 As the world embraces a new normal, we believe that online shopping will become even more essential in the months to come.
-Along with Grab’s Operations team, we continue to grow our partners on GrabMart so that we can become the most convenient and affordable choice for our customers regionally.
-By enabling more businesses to expand online, we can then reach more of our customers and meet their needs together.
+Along with Grab’s Operations team, we continue to grow our partners on GrabMart so that we can become the most convenient and affordable choice for our consumers regionally.
+By enabling more businesses to expand online, we can then reach more of our consumers and meet their needs together.

 To learn more about GrabMart and its supported stores and features, click here.